How to Set Up WeChat (2025 Guide): Bypassing the QR Code & Linking Foreign Cards

 What Makes WeChat Different

 Unlike many Western messaging apps that serve a single purpose, WeChat combines the functionality of numerous services into one platform.
-This includes features similar to Facebook, WhatsApp, Venmo, and even Uber, making it a versatile tool for daily life.
-You can use WeChat to chat with friends, make voice and video calls, pay bills, and even send red packets, all within the same app.
+This includes features similar to Facebook, WhatsApp, Venmo, and Uber.
+It also serves as a robust Alipay alternative, often being the only other payment method accepted by smaller merchants in China.

 Key Features and Capabilities